 Red Tree Vole Mammal Sonoma (Red) Tree Vole (RTV) nests were not discovered during plan preparation but may be associated with the plan area.
 The CNDDB has no reports of RTV.
 If RTV nests are discovered, the Plan Submitter shall be notified, and nest trees shall be retained along with screen trees (those with crowns touching the nest tree).
-Townsend Big- Mammal Habitat elements for this species including trees with large basal hollows will be retained Eared Bat within the plan area.
-If this species is found within the plan area, halt all operations within 500 feet and contact plan submitter who shall contact CDFW and CALFIRE to Pallid Bat Mammal develop protection measures.
-Pallid Bat Iviammai Habitat elements for this species including trees with large basal hollows will be retained within the plan area.
-If this species is found within the plan area, halt all operations within the plan area.
-If this species is found within the plan area, hart an operations within 500 feet and contact plan submitter who shall contact CDFW and CALFIRE to develop protection measures.
-Foothill Yellow- Amphibian FYLF were not discovered during plan layout, but may be associated with the plan area.
-Legged Frog 1 Avoidance measures to protect habitat for FYLF will be met through the standard WLPZ protection measures as well as through BMP's for watercourse crossing work.
-California Giant Amphibian California Giant Salamanders were not discovered during plan layout but may be Salamander associated with the plan area.
+Townsend Big- Eared Bat Mammal Habitat elements for this species including trees with large basal hollows will be retained within the plan area.
+If this species is found within the plan area, halt all operations within 500 feet and contact plan submitter who shall contact CDFW and CALFIRE to develop protection measures.
+Pallid Bat Mammal Habitat elements for this species including trees with large basal hollows will be retained within the plan area.
+If this species is found within the plan area, halt all operations within 500 feet and contact plan submitter who shall contact CDFW and CALFIRE to develop protection measures.
+Foothill Yellow- Legged Frog Amphibian FYLF were not discovered during plan layout, but may be associated with the plan area.
+Avoidance measures to protect habitat for FYLF will be met through the standard WLPZ protection measures as well as through BMP's for watercourse crossing work.
+California Giant Salamander Amphibian California Giant Salamanders were not discovered during plan layout but may be associated with the plan area.
 Avoidance measures to protect habitat for California Giant Salamander will be met through the standard WLPZ protection measures as well as through BMP's for WLPZ operations and watercourse crossing work.
 If Giant Salamanders are discovered during operations halt all operations within 100 feet and contact CDFW to develop a site-specific mitigation measures to amend into the THP.
-Northwestern Reptile Western Pond Turtles were not discovered during plan layout but may be associated Pond Turtle with the plan area.
+Northwestern Pond Turtle Reptile Western Pond Turtles were not discovered during plan layout but may be associated with the plan area.
 Avoidance measures to protect habitat for Western Pond Turtles will be met through the standard WLPZ protection measures as well as through BMP's for WLPZ operations and watercourse crossing work.
 If Western Pond Turtle is discovered during operations halt all operations within 100 feet and contact CDFW to develop a site-specific mitigation measures to amend into the THP.
-Southern Torrent Amphibian The southern torrent salamander are listed as California Species of Special Concern.
-Salamander None of the above listed species were discovered on the plan area during plan preparation.
-Measures proposed in the plan for protection of these species are included in Item 14 and Item 26, as well as other provisions of the THP. in Item 14 and Item 26, as well as other provisions of the THP.
+Southern Torrent Salamander Amphibian The southern torrent salamander are listed as California Species of Special Concern.
+None of the above listed species were discovered on the plan area during plan preparation.
+Measures proposed in the plan for protection of these species are included in Item 14 and Item 26, as well as other provisions of the THP.